What Is an Aperture and How Does It Work?

 If you measure your water flow precisely, you won’t even have to look at the glass to know when it’s about to get full.
 Your stopwatch will signal you to shut off the tap.

-In photography, apertures control the volume of light like your tap’s valve controls the water’s flow.
+In photography, apertures control the volume of light like your tap’s valve controls.
 A camera’s shutter, on the other hand, controls the duration of an exposure, like the stopwatch that tells you when to turn your tap off to avoid overfilling the glass.

 You can create an aperture with your fingers if you hold them closely over the loupe that focuses the light coming off your lamp onto a flat surface.
 The tighter you squeeze your fingers, the dimmer the projected light will become.